Harsh Vardhan to take charge as WHO Executive Board Chairman tomorrow

 Harsh Vardhan is India's nominee for lead role in WHO: Report

-His taking over the post seems to be a formality after the decision that he will be India's nominee as the WHO's South-East Asia group had unanimously decided last year that India would be elected to the executive board for a three-year-term beginning May.
+Vardhan's taking over the post seems to be a formality after the decision that he will be India's nominee as the WHO's South-East Asia group had unanimously decided last year that India would be elected to the executive board for a three-year-term beginning May.

 Vardhan would be elected at the Executive Board meeting of the World Health Organisation on May 22, the officials said.